anwar-kamil/CoffeeShopSimulation/README.md

-# Coffee Shop Simulation / Stage 2
+# Coffee Shop Simulation
-### ASE Coursework Stage 2 - HWU Dubai, Group 6.
-Stage 2 of the Coursework.
 Here we will be developing an advanced version and using scrum.
 We will be enhancing the Coffee Shop POS developed in Stage 1, to simulate the Coffee Shop operations from Order to Delivery.
 Intended functionality will be:
 1. POS to take orders